ByteBard15/ems_application/README.md

 DEFAULT_PASSWORD=<your_default_password>
 ```

-Users are created with this default password and are required to **change it upon first login**.
+Users are created with this default password and are required to **change it before login**.

 > In production, this password would be randomly generated and sent via email.
 > For simplicity, a static password is used in this setup.

 ---

-## 🔄 Typical Lifecycle Summary
+## Typical Lifecycle Summary

 1. Run tests for all modules.
 2. Create and initialize the Gogs shared config container.